Saif807380/Java-Multi-Threading/README.md

 ## Producer-Consumer Problem
 Producer-Consumer problem is solved using by synchronization, which enforces mutual exclusion, preventing deadlock.
 The `produce`r produces the items and puts them on the shared `buffer`.
 The different `consumer` threads then consume the items of the `buffer` if the `buffer` is not empty, else they wait for the `producer` to produce more items.
 It cannot be determined which item will be consumed by which thread and depends completely on how the OS schedules the threads.

+## Multi-threading in Networking
+A simple example of multi-threading in `TCP client-server` socket model.
+The `client` connects to the `server` and each `client` is handled on a new thread.
+The `server` echoes the message to the `client`.
+Due to multi-threading, none of the clients are blocked by each other and `client` closes the connection upon `exit` or 5 second `time-out`.